FlowFuse/website/src/handbook/company/strategy.md

 See also our [Messaging page](/handbook/customer/marketing/messaging/).

 FlowFuse uses Open-Source technologies like Node-RED, and MQTT to help our customers being successful in remedying their problems.

+## Open Source Stewardship

+We believe strongly that Open Source lives at the heart of everything we do.
+Ever since Node-RED was published as  an Open Source project, we have taken great care to stay true to that principle.

+Node-RED has an open governance model which means everyone has a seat at the table.
+We will continue to champion that model and work with the community to ensure anyone who wants to contribute to the project is able to.